um-acs/acs_docs/docs/clusters/pegasus-only/1-soft/2-data_science/Jupyterhub.rst

 -  (Optional) Choose a GPU queue only if you wish to utilize the node's GPU.
 By default, 1 GPU is allocated per session.
 -  Press the ``Request`` button to request and start a Notebook server.
 This will take roughly 15 seconds.

-Switching between JupyterLab & JupyterHub
+Switching between JupyterLab and JupyterHub
 -----------------------

 After the Jupyter Notebook server starts, you can switch to JupyterLab by changing the url from ``.../tree`` to ``.../lab``.
 If you want to stop the server from JupyterLab, choose ``File`` >> ``Hub Control Panel`` in the menu bar, then press ``Stop My Notebook Server`` button in the panel.